 We would be glad to show anyone individual entries for particular churches, towns and other locations, if they would like to check the detail, thus making the published list more accurate.

-This 38-page booklet by Donald Maclagan traces the history of the Metrical Psalms in Scotland from 1546 to the present day and was published in 2016 to support the refurbishment of the organ of Kingussie Parish Church that was completed in 2016 by Walcker Orgelbau of Ludwigsburg, Germany.
+This 38-page booklet by Donald Maclagan traces the history of the Metrical Psalms in Scotland from 1546 to the present day and was published in 2016 in support of the refurbishment of the organ of Kingussie Parish Church that was completed in 2016 by Walcker Orgelbau of Ludwigsburg, Germany.
 Built in 1925 by Evans & Barr of Belfast, this historic organ is one of only two instruments by this builder remaining in Scotland.

 Copies are available from the author priced £5.00 + £1.20 post and packing.
-Please send your details with a cheque for £6.20 to:
+Please send your details with a cheque for £6.20 to

 Donald Maclagan, 1 Victoria Court, 72 High Street, Kingussie, PH21 1HZ.

 Alternatively, you may place your order by emailing email@example.com and paying £6.20 per copy by PayPal account firstname.lastname@example.org